swcarpentry/make-novice/01-intro.md

     python plotcount.py $book.dat $book.png
 done

+# Archive the results so we can share them with a colleague.
 tar -czf analysis.tar.gz isles.dat abyss.dat
 ~~~

 With this approach, however,
-we don't get many of the benefits of having a master script in the first place.
+we don't get many of the benefits of having a shell script in the first place.

 Another popular option is to comment out a subset of the lines in
 `run_pipeline.sh`: